MichalOpoka/ecfr/cfr/title-48-Federal-Acquisition-Regulations-System/chapter-2-Defense-Acquisition-Regulations-System-Department-Defense/subchapter-C-Contracting-Methods-Contract-Types/part-215-Contracting-Negotiation/subpart-215.4-Contract-Pricing/section-215.404-71-3.md

 (vii) Risks associated with contracts for foreign military sales (FMS) that are not funded by U.S. appropriations; and

-(viii) When the contract contains provisions for performance-based payments -
+(viii) When the contract contains provisions for performance-based payments—

 (A) The frequency of payments;